sebokpeter/YetAnotherLox/README.md

 # AST Node Generation

 The AstGenerator project is a simple C# source generator, that takes any additional .txt files passed to the compilation, and tries to create AST nodes from them.
-It is used to automate the creation of repetitive code in the Expr and Stmt nodes.
+It is used to automatically generate repetitive code for statement and expression nodes.

 # Additional features